Pawsey Setonix for deep learning

 Important points

 • Home directory quota is 1GB only.
 Therefore, I should offload large files/folders from home to other directory.
 Especially, the .cache, .local and/or .conda files must be in another directory (e.g., $MYSOFTWARE).
-But please note that /software/ has inode quota of 100K per user.
+But please note that /software/ has a smaller inode quota (mentioned in the top of this note).
 Managing the cache and conda files through environment variable can be found here.
 Alternatively (Better), I can create symbolic links to those resource-intensive directories in the home directory.

 mkdir -p .cache && ln -s $MYSOFTWARE/.cache $HOME/.cache